Peter Guttman (photographer)

-Peter Guttman is an American author, photographer, lecturer, television personality and adventurer who has traveled on assignment through over 230 countries and seven continents.
+Peter Guttman is an American author, photographer, lecturer, television personality and adventurer, was named a Fellow of the Explorers Club, and has traveled on assignment through over 250 countries across seven continents.

 Early life

 Peter Guttman was born in Roswell, New Mexico and grew up in the Fresh Meadows neighborhood of Queens in New York City.
 As a five-year-old, he received early recognition of his visual skills when his artwork was exhibited at the Lever House on Manhattan's Park Avenue.
 By the age of twelve, Guttman received notice for engaging in medical research involving the artificial heart.
 He advanced ideas for the development of an internal power source, and established relationships with such pioneering doctors as Adrian Kantrowitz, Michael DeBakey and Willem Kolff, who invited Peter to spend time with him at the Cleveland Clinic.

 When his newfound interest in photography was sparked, he was given a Nikon camera by his grandmother at age 17.
 He graduated from Francis Lewis High School and received a degree in geography from Binghamton University, where his unconventional dormitory room was transformed into installation art of hand-built kinetic machines and collected objects amassed from early travels, becoming a must-see tourist attraction which received newspaper coverage.
 Hours before his university graduation ceremony, Guttman went skydiving, jump-starting a lifetime of collecting adventurous experiences.
 As a graduate, extensive tour guiding experience across North America helped develop his storytelling skills.